Be where people are looking for you. Call Five Dog Solutions

 You can stay professional and on-message without sounding like an advertisement.
 You do this by choosing who you follow wisely (do their interests or preferences relate in some way to what I’m selling?) and frequently linking your posts back to your website (so even a friendly, non-sales message ultimately leads people to your place of business)

-Often businesses will post a blog or a monthly email newsletter on their site as part of their digital marketing strategy, offering relevant content that is useful to their customers.
-Often these blog posts and eNewsletters contain links to third-party thought leadership articles and white papers.
-All of this content can be discussed on social media and linked back to your website (just remember that if you are citing a third-party to always include proper attribution)
+Often, businesses will post a blog or a monthly email newsletter on their site as part of their digital marketing strategy, offering relevant content that is useful to their customers.
+These blog posts and eNewsletters often contain links to third-party thought leadership articles and white papers.
+All of this content can be discussed on social media and linked back to your website (just remember that if you are citing a third-party to always include proper attribution).

 Businesses that do not consider incorporating a social media marketing strategy do so at their own peril.
 Be sure that you contact Five Dog Solutions to get a website designed and built along with your social media marketing strategy.
 You really shouldn't have one without the other.